Setting up Kubernetes in DigitalOcean

 kubicorn to ramp up a Kubernetes cluster in DigitalOcean, use it and tear it down again.

-The cluster will be running over DigitalOcean private networking on an encrypted VPN mesh.
+The cluster will be running over DigitalOcean private networking.

 As a prerequisite, you need to have